Civilian casualty ratio

 In armed conflicts, the civilian casualty ratio (also civilian death ratio, civilian-combatant ratio, etc.) is the ratio of civilian casualties to combatant casualties, or total casualties.
 The measurement can apply either to casualties inflicted by or to a particular belligerent, casualties inflicted in one aspect or arena of a conflict or to casualties in the conflict as a whole.
 Casualties usually refer to both dead and injured.
 In some calculations, deaths resulting from famine and epidemics are included.

 Global estimates of the civilian casualty ratio vary.
 In 1999, the International Committee of the Red Cross estimated that between 30 and 65% of conflict casualties were civilians, while the Uppsala Conflict Data Program (UCDP) indicated, in 2002, that 30–60% of fatalities from conflicts were civilians.
 In 2017, the UCDP indicated that, for urban warfare, civilians constituted 49–66% of all known fatalities.
 William Eckhardt found that, when averaged across a century, the civilian casualty ratio remained at about 50% for each of the 18th, 19th and 20th centuries.
 It is frequently claimed that 90% of casualties are civilians, but that is contested by individuals within the British Academy.

 In World War II, civilians constituted 60–67% of casualties, but some sources give a higher estimate.
 In the Vietnam War, the civilian ratio is estimated at 46–67%.
 Two studies found the civilian ratio was 40% in the Bosnian war.
-During the Second Intifada, civilians constituted ~70% of Israelis killed by Palestinians, and ~60% of Palestinians killed by Israelis.
-Civilians constituted ~75% and ~65% of all Palestinians killed in the 2008 and 2014 Gaza War, respectively.
 In the ongoing Gaza war since 2023, civilians have constituted 68% of those killed by the October 7 attacks, and ~80% of those killed by the Israeli invasion.